almapowell/react-i-ii-review/react-fundamentals.md

 Answer these on your own, then compare answers as a group

 1. What is React?
+React is a JavaScript library created by Facebook to

 2. What is create-react-app?
+The phrase you use in the terminal to start an app on react

 3. What is Component Based Architecture?
+It is the setup of the React structure to use several different components to create an app.

 4. What is JSX?
+The JSX is the format in the render return that looks identical to HTML that lets react know when you're using the tags.

 5. What is the virtual DOM?
+The virtual DOM is what works behind the scenes to make rendering quicker.

 6. What is unidirectional (one-way) data flow?
+The direction of flow for the properties to be sent from parent to child.

 ### Understand